Here's how you get started:

 What happens after the evaluation?

-The SLP will make professional recommendations about the duration, frequency, and format of therapy sessions.
+Your speech therapist will make professional recommendations about the duration, frequency, and format of therapy sessions.
 Each child is unique; while some may benefit most from individual sessions, others may excel with group programming, or a blend of both options!

 What's the difference between school services & private speech therapy?